baumanab/EDA_R_Udacity/README.md

 *   Non-medical exemptions occur at a much higher rate than medical exemptions
 *   Non-medical exemption rates have a strong correlation with total exemption rates

-In general, the body of scientific evidence suggests that vaccine exemption rates below 5-10% (depending on disease attributes) puts the non-immune population (no natural immunity and low resitance and have not received vaccine or the vaccine was not effective) at risk.
+In general, the body of scientific evidence suggests that vaccine exemption rates below 5-10% (depending on disease attributes) puts the non-immune population (no natural immunity and low resistance and have not received vaccine or the vaccine was not effective) at risk.
 In WA state, the vast majority of exemptions are personal belief (non-medical) exemptions.
 At the county level there are 6 counties with mean exemption rates exceeding 10% with even more exceeding the 5% MMR threshold.

 Now that I have a solid understanding of the underlying data I would like to do the following as next steps.

-*   Audit the data set again to remove any errors, especially with regards to number of students enrolled at a school
+*   Audit the data set again to remove any errors, especially with regards to number of students enrolled at each school
-*   Explore the data at the district, city, and zip code level, to see how my observations at the county level compare.
+*   Explore the data at the district, city, and zip code level and compare to the county level.
-*   Create economic and demographic data tables for later combination with a subset of the vaccine exemption data (likely city and zip code level) to see what relationships between and amongst variables with respect to exemption rates.
+*   Create economic and demographic data tables for later combination with a subset of the vaccine exemption data (likely city and zip code level) to determine what relationships exist between and amongst variables with respect to exemption rates.

-I also plan to revisit the data set containing other disease exemption data to see how each of those varies with total exemption rate and get a better idea of what diesease people are not being vaccinated for at specific geographical levels.
+I also plan to revisit the data set containing other disease exemption data to see how each of those varies with total exemption rate and get a better idea of what disease people are not being vaccinated for at specific geographical levels.

 # References